Pseudomoments of the Riemann zeta function: Hardy--Littlewood inequalities

 We will now show that $\Phi_\alpha(n)$ has the same average order, up to a bounded factor.
-To investigate the average order of $\Phi_\alpha(n)$, we consider the associated Dirichlet series and factor out a suitable power of $\zeta(s)$ from the Euler product, to obtain
+To that end, we consider the associated Dirichlet series and factor out a suitable power of $\zeta(s)$ from the Euler product, to obtain

 For $|z|<\lfloor \alpha \rfloor/\alpha$, it is now convenient to set

 so that $\mathcal{F}_\alpha(s)=\zeta^\alpha(s)\mathcal{G}_\alpha(s)$, where